vsejpal/keg-tech-assessment/README.md

 # Tech-Assessment
-  * While there is no time limit, this assessment should take anywhere from 1 to 3 hours to complete.
+  * While there is no time limit, this assessment should take anywhere from 1 to 4 hours to complete.
   * You will not be graded on how long it takes you to complete it, but please be aware of the time expectation.
   * Estimating the amount of time it takes to complete a task is a common practice within our team
-  * **NOTE** - The time estimation does not include tasks marked as **extra-credit**
+  * **NOTE** - The time estimation does not include installation or tasks marked as **extra-credit**

 ## Prerequisites
   * You will need the following installed: